mpaperno/DSEP4TP/README.md

 ## Features
 **This plugin evaluates expressions using a JavaScript "engine" and (optionally) returns results as a Touch Portal _State_.**<br />
-(If you're not familiar, Touch Portal uses states to display information to the user and/or trigger events.)
+(If you're not familiar, Touch Portal uses States to display information to the user and/or trigger events.)

-You can send other dynamic state/values to this plugin as part of the expressions it evaluates, for example to do some math on a numeric value, or to format a piece of text in a particular way.
+You can send other dynamic States/Values to this plugin as part of the expressions it evaluates, for example to do some math on a numeric value, or to format a piece of text in a particular way.
 It can evaluate anything from basic math to complex JavaScript modules.

-You do **not** need to understand JavaScript to start using the basic features of this plugin.<br />
+You do **not** need to know anything about JavaScript to start using the basic features of this plugin.<br />
 The original idea was for something to do math operations in one step and with more features (not a Touch Portal strong point), and it can certainly do that with aplomb.<br />
 It then grew into a full-blown scripting environment, which you may choose to utilize at any level you wish.